amplitude/amplitude-docs/content/collections/advanced-techniques/en/holdout-groups-exclude-users.md

 Manage your holdout groups from the *Experiment Groups* tab or from within an experiment:

-1. In the *Experiment Groups* tab, scroll down the table until you find the group you want to edit.
+1. In the *Mutex and Holdout* tab, scroll down the table until you find the group you want to edit.
 2. Click the edit icon.
 3. Make your changes in the *Holdout group settings* modal and click *Save*.

 If you are within an experiment that's part of a holdout group, follow these steps:

-1. Navigate to the *Configure* tab.
-2. Click the name of the group you want to edit.
+1. Click the name of the group you want to edit.
-3. Make your changes in the *Holdout group settings* modal and click *Save*.
+2. Make your changes in the *Holdout group settings* modal and click *Save*.

 ## Analyze a holdout group